Zagorje Turkey with Mlinci

 The Sunday centrepiece of northern Croatia: a whole turkey slow-roasted until burnished, served over mlinci — thin baked flatbreads torn up, scalded and tossed in the roasting juices.
 The crisp-edged bird and soft, drippings-soaked noodles together define Zagorje and Zagreb festive cooking.

-Purica s mlincima is the pride of the Hrvatsko Zagorje hills north of Zagreb, where turkeys have been raised since the bird reached Europe from the Americas.
-The accompaniment, mlinci, is an old Pannonian half-bread, half-pasta: dough rolled paper-thin and dry-baked into brittle sheets that keep for weeks.
-At feast time the sheets are softened in hot water and tumbled in turkey fat, turning a humble pantry staple into the perfect partner for the roast.
+Purica s mlincima is the pride of the Hrvatsko Zagorje hills north of Zagreb.
+Its Zagorje turkey is an indigenous breed, descended from the Central American bird that reached the region via Italy in the 16th century; raised in small free-ranging flocks, it yields meat prized well beyond Croatia's borders by the 20th century.
+The accompaniment, mlinci, is a thin dried flatbread: dough rolled paper-thin and dry-baked into brittle, long-keeping sheets that once served as bread to carry.
+At feast time the sheets are broken, softened in boiling water and tumbled in the turkey's fat, turning a humble pantry staple into the perfect partner for the roast.
+Now an EU geographical-indication dish, it is traditionally served for All Saints', Christmas and New Year, when free-ranging turkeys reach their ideal weight in November.

 The turkey skin shatters into savoury crackle over juicy meat, while the mlinci beneath are soft, chewy and saturated with golden fat.
 Every forkful balances roasted bird against rich, bread-like noodles.
 It tastes like a Croatian grandmother's holiday table.